 Beginning in 1981 with a program to supply Egyptian villages with basic services, our Middle East and North Africa programs have grown to support community outreach and civic engagement, good governance, legislation protecting women and children, tourism development, health services, and enhanced trade and competitiveness.
-Our Middle East and North Africa portfolio is managed through one regional business unit.
+Our Middle East and North Africa portfolio is managed through two regional business units: our Middle East and North Africa business unit and our Syria, Iraq, Yemen, and Afghanistan business unit.

 Middle East and North Africa.

 Devising New Ways to Learn Remotely: Intranet in an IDP Camp

 In response to the COVID-19 pandemic, the Injaz II program introduced an intranet to support virtual classrooms and distance learning for children in IDP camps.

 Empowering Youth to Drive Economic Reform in Tunisia

 The Tunisia JOBS project works with university students to demystify the economic reform process and introduce how they can advocate for positive change that will create more job opportunities and improved competition.

 Launching E-Government Solutions to Streamline Tunisian Tax Processes